jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 endmodule
 ```

-**Use `.*` and `.name()` syntax to simplify port lists in module
+**Use `.*` and `.name()` syntax in some circumstances to simplify port lists in module
-instantiations.** This reduces the amount of boilerplate code and thus the
+instantiations.** Doing so can reduce the amount of boilerplate code and thus the
-scope for typing or copy-paste errors. `.*` also provides additional checks: it
+scope for typing or copy-paste errors.
+The wildcard `.*` also provides additional checks:

-requires all nets be connected, it requires all nets to be the same size and it
+- It requires all nets be connected.
+- It requires all nets to be the same size.
-prevents implicit nets from being inferred.
-Named connections with `.name()` can
+- It prevents implicit nets from being inferred.

-be used to add specific exceptions.
+Named connections with `.name()` can be used with wildcards to add specific
+exceptions, such as when names do not match or for unconnected or tied-off
+ports.
 For example:

 ```
 module foo (input logic i_clk,